Image Courtesy of Noam Garmiza

 What Can You Do?

 Celebrate Alcohol Awareness Month by throwing a “booze-free bash” for your friends and classmates.
-To help get you started, the National Highway Traffic Safety Administration provides a Guide to Safe and Sober Event Planning.
+To help get you started, the National Highway Traffic Safety Administration provides a Guide to Safe and Sober Event Planning removed, page does not exist.

 You’ll need a place to have the party—like a parent’s house, a park, or a local YMCA—and you’ll probably need some help getting everything organized, so get your friends, parents, teachers, coaches, and older siblings involved.